Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely impacting this region.
-Notable initiatives include Jobs Gully Road Social Housing Project, Neangar Green Estate, Lansell Square Shopping Centre, and Chum Street Remediation Project, with the following list highlighting those of greatest relevance.
+AreaSearch identified ten projects likely impacting the region.
+Notable initiatives include Jobs Gully Road Social Housing Project, Neangar Green Estate, Lansell Square Shopping Centre, and Chum Street Remediation Project.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.